 Convictions can have a profound effect on the insurance policy.
 An insurer may refuse the person insurance coverage, charge more for the policy or lay down special terms and conditions.
 If a person has an existing policy, the insurance provider can cancel the policy or even refuse to pay claims.

-If you do not disclose the conviction while taking out a new insurance, there is a possibility that nothing may happen.
+If you do not disclose the conviction whilst taking out a new insurance policy, there is a possibility that nothing may happen.
 However, this is illegal and if the insurance provider finds out about unspent convictions at a later stage, the policy may get cancelled.
 You could also face prosecution for fraud.

 How do convictions affect claims?